rezmoss/sbomlyze/README.md

 # sbomlyze

-**`git diff` for your SBOM.** Compare two Software Bills of Materials and see exactly what changed between builds, versions, and releases.
+**`git diff` for your SBOM.** Compare two Software Bills of Materials and see what changed between builds, versions, and releases.

-The only SBOM diff that **checks hashes, not just versions** — catching supply-chain tampering (a package swapped without a version bump) that generators and vulnerability scanners miss.
+sbomlyze compares component hashes, not only version strings.
+When an attacker swaps a package without bumping its version, sbomlyze flags it.
+Generators and vulnerability scanners miss this.

 [![CI][ci-img]][ci]
 [![GitHub Release][release-img]][release]